ThanosFisherman/WifiUtils/README.md

 ---

 ### Contributing?
-There are a few more things to cover in this tutorial.
+There are a few more things left to be covered in this tutorial.
 Hopefully I will improve upon this in the future.

 Feel free to add/correct/fix something to this library, I will be glad to improve it with your help.